tahaafzal5/zero2prod/Notes.md

 * Expectations are verified when `MockServer` goes out of scope - at the end of our test function.
 * Before shutting down, MockServer will iterate over all the mounted mocks and check if their expectations have been verified.
 * If the verification step fails, it will trigger a panic (and fail the test).
-* `expect(1)` tells the mock server that it shoudl recieve exactly one request that matches this request.
+* `expect(1)` tells the mock server that it should receive exactly one request that matches this request.

 ### First Sketch Of `EmailClient::send_email`
 * To send an email, we need: